firstbatchxyz/dria-blog/docs/factory/graph_builder.md

 ---
 categories:
-- Applied AI
+- Workflows
-description: Generate a graph of concepts and relationships using AI with the GenerateGraph singleton task in Dria.
+description: Generate a graph of concepts and their relationships from context using Singleton task with Dria client.
 tags:
 - graph generation
+- concept relationships
-- AI concepts
+- AI workflows
 - Dria client
-- machine learning
-- deep learning
+- JSON output
 ---

 # GenerateGraph